-• Defining event-based feature and its efficient tracking defined on the event potential, which is generated pseudo-image from event stream at arbitrary time.
+• Defining event-based features and an efficient tracking method based on event potential, which is a pseudo-image generated from the event stream at an arbitrary time.

-• Proposing event-driven pose estimation framework driven by the number of events not by the time, guaranteeing sufficient size of baseline and preserving asynchronousness of event-based features.
+• Proposing an event-driven pose estimation framework that is driven by the number of events instead of time, guaranteeing a baseline of sufficient size and preserving the asynchronous nature of event-based features.

 Related Works

-The unique advantages of AER and event cameras have induced researchers of developing event-based motion estimation.
-As described above, the event camera provides both advantages and difficulties on utilization.
-Thus the new way of finding a relationship between continuous but asynchronous events had been developed.
+The unique advantages of AER and event cameras have encouraged researchers to develop event-based motion estimation.
+As described in the previous section, event cameras have advantages and challenges for utilization.
+Therefore, researchers have developed new ways of finding relationships between events that are continuous yet asynchronous.

-In the early stages, Event-based VO came with approaches based on probabilistic manner.
-Calculating posterior probability with temporal thresholding were one of the first successive ways.
-[9] implemented Expectation Maximization (EM) on events, for rotational motion estimation.
-This work was extended to optimization of the 6-degree of freedom (DOF) trajectory with 3D reconstruction [7].
-So for the next in [6], they have implemented a particle filter to minimize ray distance through all features in 2D.
-This work were extended to 3D SLAM in [10].
-However, this was only effective in planar scenes and trajectory.
+Early research developed approaches based on probabilistic aspects for event-based VO.
+An early method that saw success involved calculating posterior probability with temporal thresholding.
+[9] implemented Expectation Maximization (EM) on events for rotational motion estimation.
+This study was expanded to involve the optimization of the 6-degrees of freedom (DOF) trajectory with 3D reconstructions [7].
+The authors of [6] implemented a particle filter to minimize ray distance through all features in 2D.
+This study was broadened to include 3D SLAM in [10], but this was only effective in planar scenes and trajectory.

-Temporal thresholding, as setting effective events for the sequence with fixed time interval, anyway generated motion-related frame image and seemed like fair for trajectory estimation.
-Yet, reintegrating discrete signal into sequences with a xed temporal window meant losing asynchronousness of each event.
-Thus for higher accuracy and to fully utilize temporal resolution of event camera, new ways of binding events were demanded.
+Temporal thresholding, which sets effective events in a sequence with a fixed time interval, generates motion-related frame images and appeared to be a fair option for trajectory estimation.
+However, the reintegration of discrete signal into sequences with a fixed temporal window resulted in the loss of the asynchronous aspects of each event.
+Therefore, in order to achieve higher levels of accuracy and fully utilize the temporal resolution of event cameras, new methods of binding events were required.

-Therefore, some researches tried to utilize the high temporal resolution of the event camera by assigning weights to each event.
-[8] has introduced a direct method to accurately estimate angular velocity and compensate events from motion.
-This enabled generating the virtual event-based frame, which conserves the asynchronousness since it can be produced at any desired time.
-Combined with nonlinear optimization, [11] has succeeded on integrating inertial measurement unit (IMU) for 6 DOF event VO.
-Their work has shown standard pipeline for event-based visual inertial navigation system (VINS).
-However, their algorithm requires generating each motion-compensated event frame and feature of it respectively.
-This approach was robust and well-performing, since feature-based VINS were proven to be.
-But more straightforward approaches rather than transforming AER into classical feature-based were available.
-[12] has proposed a method to optimize the trajectory upon events and IMU, by introducing cubic spline interpolation into [13].
-For the result, Ultimate SLAM [14] was nonetheless state-of-the-art on integrating sensor measurements with motion-compensated events frame.
-However, their algorithm should alter to zero velocity prior when there are very few motions.
-Moreover, their algorithm required updating the spline parameter upon receiving every event made it too expensive in computation.
+In response to such demands, several studies attempted to utilize the high temporal resolution of event cameras by assigning weights to each event.
+[8] introduced a direct method of accurately estimating angular velocity and compensating events from motion.
+This enabled the generation of virtual event-based frames that conserve asynchronous aspects as the frames could be produced at any desired time.
+In combination with nonlinear optimization, [11] succeeded in integrating inertial measurement units (IMU) for 6-DOF-event VO.
+This study demonstrated a standard pipeline for event-based visual inertial navigation systems (VINS).
+However, the algorithm proposed in this study requires the generation of each motion-compensated event frame and feature.
+Although this approach was robust and effective, as in the case of feature-based VINS, approaches that were more straightforward than transforming AER into classical feature-based were available.
+[12] proposed a method of optimizing the trajectory of events and IMU by introducing cubic spline interpolation into [13].
+However, Ultimate SLAM [14] was nonetheless the state-of-the-art option for integrating sensor measurements with motion-compensated event frames.
+However, the proposed algorithm should be altered to zero velocity in advance if there are few motions.
+Moreover, the proposed algorithm required updates to the spline parameter upon receiving each event, which made it too expensive in terms of computation.

-On the other side, there was another approach reminding of surface of active events (SAE) introduced in [15].
-[16] fitted a surface in XYT space with SAE for estimating effective temporal length for each events.
-These work had suggested finding the effective size of the temporal window, guiding to ﬁlter only relevant events with adaptive temporal window size.
-This algorithm has given us a hint to utilize the high temporal resolution characteristics of events, by processing with its own timing.
+On the other hand, another approach that involved the reminding of surface of active events (SAE) was introduced in [15].
+[16] fitted a surface in an XYT space with SAE to estimate the effective temporal length for each event.
+These studies suggested finding the effective size of the temporal window and to only ﬁlter relevant events with adaptive temporal window sizes.
+The proposed algorithm provides a hint for utilizing the high temporal resolution characteristics of events by processing with individual timings.